Graves Disease in Children

 Finding the right treatment for your child may not be easy.
 It can take time to find the correct dose of medicine or to decide to try another treatment.
 The process of finding the right treatment can be stressful for children and parents.
 Make sure to watch your child for any signs of Graves disease that may return.

 Graves disease is a lifelong condition.
 Talk with your child’s healthcare provider about support groups for you and your child.
+Graves disease can also cause problems with performance in school.
 Talk with your child’s school about your child’s condition.
-Graves disease can cause problems with performance in school.
-Your child may benefit from changes to his or her learning plan.
-He or she may be covered by the Individuals with Disabilities Education Act of 1997 and Section 504 of the Rehabilitation Act of 1973.
+Your child may benefit from changes to their learning plan.
+Your child may be covered by the Individuals with Disabilities Education Act of 1997 and Section 504 of the Rehabilitation Act of 1973.
 Your child's healthcare provider and school staff can give you more information about these laws.

 When should I call my child's healthcare provider?